Gowtham-YK/-Emergency-Vehicle-Mobility-Optimization/README.md

 Time-of-Day Movement Comparison

-Each dashboard will automatically update based on your dataset.
+Each of these dashboards will refresh automatically when your dataset refreshes.

 # 6. (Optional) Connect to OpenStreetMap

-Tableau uses OpenStreetMap by default for background maps.
-If it doesn't appear:
+Tableau uses OpenStreetMap for background maps by default.
+If you don't see it:

-Go to Map, then Background Maps, and select Tableau.
+Click on Map, then Background Maps, and select Tableau.

-Then select Map Layers and turn on Streets, Terrain, and Labels.
+Then, under Map Layers check the boxes for Streets, Terrain, and Labels.

-# 7. Interact With Visuals
+7. Chart and Graph Interactions

 # IV.
 Usage

-Follow these steps to use the Emergency Vehicle Mobility Optimization dashboard effectively:
+To use the Emergency Vehicle Mobility Optimization dashboard, follow these steps:

 # 1. Load the Dataset

-Open the Tableau workbook (.twbx file).
+Open Tableau workbook (.twbx file)

-If prompted, reconnect your dataset (CSV/Excel) from Data Source.
+If you have been prompted, reconnect your dataset CSV/Excel from Data Source.

 Tableau will refresh all sheets and dashboards automatically.

 # 2. Explore the Dashboards

-The project includes several dashboards for different types of analysis:
+Various types of analysis have been visualized in diverse dashboards within this project.

 Response Time vs Zone

-Select a zone or station to view average response times.
+Please choose a zone or station to see average response times.

-Compare emergency types like Ambulance, Police, and Fire.
+Now, let's compare the types of emergencies: Ambulance, Police, and Fire.

-Delay Hotspots Map
+Hotspots Delay Map

-View locations with significant delays on the map.
+See areas of significant delay on the map.

-Hover over hotspots to see delay values and affected routes.
+Mouse over hotspots to see delay values and affected routes.

-Use filters to switch between vehicle types.
+Switch between vehicle types using filters.

 Optimized Route Suggestions

-Shows the recommended shortest and fastest routes.
+Displays the suggested shortest and fastest routes.

-Filter by vehicle type, time range, or zone.
+Filter by vehicle type, time range or zone.

-Helps identify areas that consistently cause slowdowns.
+Allows identification of those places that always delay processes.

 Time-of-Day Movement Comparison

-Compare movements during the morning, afternoon, evening, and night.
+Describe the movement in the morning, afternoon, evening, and night.

-Identify time periods with the most congestion or delays.
+Identify time periods which are most congested or delayed.

-This helps with shift planning and improving deployment.
+This helps in shift planning to improve deployment.

 # 3. Apply Filters and Interactions

 You can interact with the dashboards using:

-- Vehicle Type filter
+Vehicle Type filter

 - Time range slider

-- Map zoom and pan
+Zoom and pan within the map

 - Click to highlight routes or stations

-- Tooltip insights for each point or hotspot
+- Tooltip details for every point or hotspot

-These interactions help you focus on specific data segments.

-# 4. Export Reports

-Tableau allows you to export:

-- PDFs
-- Images
-- Crosstab data
-- Packaged workbooks

-Go to File and then Export to save reports for presentations or analysis.

-# 5. Update With New Data

-To analyze new emergency movement data:

-Replace the old dataset file with the new one, keeping the same structure.
+These interactions help you focus on particular segments of data. # 4.
+Export Reports Tableau allows you to export: - PDFs - Images Output- Crosstab data - Packaged workbooks Click on 'File', then 'Export' to save the reports for presentations or analysis.
+5. Refresh with new data To analyze new emergency movement data: Replace the old dataset file with the new one, maintaining the same structure.
 Open Tableau and refresh the data source.

-All dashboards will update automatically.
+All the dashboards will refresh automatically.